ConstantinLiviu/50-Projects-in-50-days---HTML-CSS-JavaScript/Day 28 - Github Profiles/README.md

 # 28 - GITHUB PROFILE

     Version 1.0:
     A search bar that fetches information on various Github profile.
-It uses the Axios API and it displays certain pieces of information regarding a searched users's profile(number of repsitories, followers etc.).
+It uses Axios/Github API and it displays certain pieces of information regarding a searched users's profile(number of repsitories, followers etc.).

     Project milestones are: